mateenagy/vue-formify/docs/docs/examples/custom-inputs/index.md

 Our first task is to create the component of course.
 Here is what we do:

 - We define the file prop which will be our v-model.
-There reason why I don't use modelValue is because createInput can handle named v-model (e.g. v-model:file).
+The reason why I don't use modelValue is because createInput can handle named v-model (e.g. v-model:file).
 - We define the emit to update the value
 - We define two method:
     - onDrop will handle drag and drop file upload